Outlaw motorcycle club: United States

-The outlaw biker subculture emerged in the United States in the late 1940s, as disenfranchised servicemen returned from World War II and founded motorcycle clubs to replicate the camaraderie and psychological stimulation they had experienced in the war.
+The outlaw biker subculture emerged in the United States in the late 1940s, as disenfranchised service members returned from World War II and founded motorcycle clubs to replicate the camaraderie and psychological stimulation they had experienced in the war.
 Early biker clubs established by World War II veterans included the Boozefighters, the Hells Angels, the Market Street Commandos and the Pissed Off Bastards of Bloomington.
 Various other clubs, such as the Bandidos, the Sons of Silence and the Warlocks, were later formed by Vietnam veterans.

-According to the U.S. Department of Justice, there were approximately 500 motorcycle gangs operating in the United States in 1991, with a combined membership of several thousand.
+According to the U.S. Department of Justice, approximately 500 motorcycle gangs were operating in the United States in 1991, with a combined membership of several thousand.
 These gangs range in levels of criminal sophistication, from groups of thugs to well-organized criminal networks.
-A government survey published in 1990 found that outlaw motorcycle gangs control 40% of the traffic of dangerous drugs in the U.S., including three quarters of the methamphetamine trade.
+A government survey published in 1990 found that outlaw motorcycle gangs control 40% of the traffic of dangerous drugs in the U.S., including three-quarters of the methamphetamine trade.
 A subsequent study concluded that outlaw motorcycle gangs control or are heavily involved in the sale of meth in 38 states.

 East Coast

-The drug trade is the main source of income for motorcycle gangs, and the bikers on the East Coast deal primarily in cocaine.
-Outlaw biker clubs also control approximately 70–80% of the methamphetamine market in New York City and Albany, New York, however.
-Motorcycle gangs are also more heavily involved in prostitution on the East Coast than on the West; women operate the streets and out of gang-owned massage parlours and escort services.
+The drug trade is the primary source of income for motorcycle gangs, and the bikers on the East Coast deal primarily in cocaine.
+In the 1990s, outlaw biker clubs controlled approximately 70–80% of the methamphetamine market in New York City and Albany, New York.
+Motorcycle gangs are also more heavily involved in prostitution on the East Coast than on the West; women operate the streets and out of gang-owned massage parlors and escort services.
 Eastern U.S. biker gangs use bodyguard services, horse ranches, vending machine companies, lawn services, and real estate to launder money.